clojure/data.int-map/README.md

 (into (dense-int=set) s)   ; ~670mb
 ```

-In this case, the dense int-set is much less efficient than the standard set, while the normal ins-set is equivalently large.
+In this case, the dense int-set is much less efficient than the standard set, while the normal int-set is equivalently large.
 So as a rule of thumb, use `dense-int-set` where the elements are densely clustered (each element has multiple elements within +/- 1000), and `int-set` for everything else.

 ## Developer information